MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks

 A value of 1 in the mask specified by *`maskBitmap`* indicates that the foreground raster operation code specified by *`dwRop`* should be applied at that location.
 A value of 0 in the mask indicates that the background raster operation code specified by *`dwRop`* should be applied at that location.
 If the raster operations require a source, the mask rectangle must cover the source rectangle.
-If it does not, the function will fail.
-If the raster operations do not require a source, the mask rectangle must cover the destination rectangle.
-If it does not, the function will fail.
+If it doesn't, the function fails.
+If the raster operations don't require a source, the mask rectangle must cover the destination rectangle.
+If it doesn't, the function fails.

 If a rotation or shear transformation is in effect for the source device context when this function is called, an error occurs.
 However, other types of transformations are allowed.